Be Canvas READY

 - Create a “Q & A” discussion forum.

-- Practice a live session with the Canvas conferences tool.
+- Practice a live session with a web conferencing tool (BigBlueButton, Webex or Zoom)

 A – Assemble an online module

-- Identify a lesson topic and create a module.
+- Identify a lesson topic and outcomes then create a module.

 - Add learning resources.